 - "The beautiful centerpiece of the temple’s celestial room is a 15-foot-long chandelier made of nearly 20,000 pieces of Swarovski crystal." source

-- From this temple you can also see three other temples.
+- From this temple you can also see three other LDS temples in Utah.
 Those three are Jordan River, Draper, and the Salt Lake Temple.

 - President Monson dedicated the temple on his 82nd birthday and the crowd sang him happy birthday. source

 Church was canceled in Utah on August 23, 2009 so that members could go to this temple’s dedication without having anything get in the way.
 This was the first time this happened in Utah.source

 - In June 2009, lightning struck the Angel Moroni statue atop the Oquirrh Mountain Utah Temple, damaging Moroni's trumpet, arm and face.
 A replacement statue was installed on Aug.
 11, 2009, 10 days before the dedicatory services began, according to the Deseret News.

 - This temple was the first temple to be built in the same city as another temple, which is the Jordan River Temple in South Jordan, Utah.